-Note - Version 3.0.18 is now available as a beta.
+Note - Version 3.0.18 is now available as an approved release.
 An updated test harness, and a Visual Studio compatibility header will be available soon.
 See the 3.0.18 release for notes on what has changed.

 Summary - much better support for clang and gcc, also can now be used as a drop-in replacement for the Visual Studio version, which forked from this one at 3.0.12.

 Many thanks to Tomasz Kukielka of the Microsoft Office Apex team for pointing out issues with clang, and assisting with code changes.

 SafeInt is a C++ header containing the SafeInt class, non-throwing functions to check common operations, and the associated internal mechanisms.

 SafeInt is currently used extensively throughout Microsoft, with substantial adoption within Office and Windows.
 Even if you are compiling with only the Visual Studio compiler, this is the recommended version, and is the only version that is currently maintained.

 It can be used with any compiler that has good template support, and is known to work on Visual Studio 7.1 or later.

 Thanks to help from Jeffrey Walton of the OWASP project, we now have a very complete runtime test harness.
 There's still a couple of files to get posted, but the files we have on the download section contain most of the new work.
 To avoid confusion, the

 test harness is now a different release than the main header.